 Brash Higgins’ 2010 Omensetter is 100% made from fruit grown at the BH Omensetter estate vineyard.
 The site owes its name to the eponymous hero of the William H. Gass novel “Omensetter’s Luck”.
 Ever since Brash Higgins’ founder Brad Hickey first laid eyes on the site in 2007, he has dreamed of capturing its promise of goodness in a select blend of grapes.

-Brad Hickey remarks, “We are not the first to do extended barrel and bottle ageing—on the contrary—but it’s a first for Brash Higgins, and that is why we’re so excited now that it’s ready to drink.”
-To complement the traditional technique, Brad chose a chunky 1859 Burgundy bottle with art deco design as the perfect home for 2010 Omensetter.
+Brad Hickey remarks, “We are not the first to do extended barrel and bottle ageing on the contrary but it’s a first for Brash Higgins, and that is why we’re so excited now that it’s ready to drink.”
+To complement the traditional technique, Brad chose a chunky 1859 Burgundy bottle with art deco design as the perfect home for 2012 Omensetter.
 He then handpicked each premium cork (using dry soak analysis) to guarantee a clean seal.
 “It’s an attention to detail,” he says, “and well worth sniffing 1,200 corks for my peace of mind.”

 On the tasting bench, the distinctive blood orange flavour profile of the shiraz together with the black tea and ferrous notes of the cabernet make perfect sense and taste sensational.
-‘Think wicked notes of aged beef, fresh beef blood, charcoal embers, creosote, sweet cherries, dungeons, and a brooding intensity, yet still youthful and energetic—stuff that challenges the grey matter between my ears,” says Brad.
+‘Think wicked notes of aged beef, fresh beef blood, charcoal embers, creosote, cloves, sweet cherries, dungeons, and a brooding intensity, yet still youthful and energetic stuff that challenges the grey matter between my ears,” says Brad.

-A modern addition to a proud tradition, 2010 Omensetter will leave a legacy all of its own.
+A modern addition to a proud tradition, 2012 Omensetter will leave a legacy all of its own.
 The Brash Higgins team has plans to create new interpretations for 2015 and 2016.
 There’s not a lot of wine here to last very long.

 Price: $95 per 750ml bottle, $570 per six bottle case.
 Please enquire about larger formats.